onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

 The server-side code calls the following entry points of the QuakeC code:
  \* **void ClientDisconnect**: called when a player leaves the server.
 Do not forget to *strunzone* all *strings* stored in the player entity here, and do not forget to clear all references to the player!
 ****void SV\_Shutdown()**: called when the map changes or the server is quit.
 A good place to store persistent data like the database of race records.
 ** **void SV\_ChangeTeam**: called when a player changes his team.
-Can be used to disallow team changes, or to clear the player’s scores.
+Can be used to disallow team changes, or to clear the player's scores.
 ****void ClientKill()**: called when the player uses the "kill" console command to suicide.
 ** **void RestoreGame**: called directly after loading a save game.
 Useful to, for example, load the databases from disk again.
 ****void ClientConnect()**: called as soon as a client has connected, downloaded everything, and is ready to play.
 This is the typical place to initialize the player entity.